anitalakhadze/anitalakhadze/README.md

 ---

-> *“Mostly harmless.”* — a motto that applies to my code and my approach to learning.
+> *“Powered by coffee ☕️”* — a motto that applies to every problem solved and every idea explored.

-Thanks for stopping by!
+Thanks for stopping by! 🤸🏻‍♀️

 <!--
 **anitalakhadze/anitalakhadze** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.